← Back to Convent of Christ Tickets

 About our service

-Convento de Cristo Tickets acts as a facilitator to assist international visitors in purchasing skip-the-line tickets directly from Museus e Monumentos de Portugal, the official operator.
-We do not resell tickets — we provide a personalised booking and English-language support service.
+Convento de Cristo Tickets acts as a facilitator to assist international visitors in purchasing skip-the-line tickets directly from the official operator.
+We do not resell tickets — we provide a personalised booking and support service in your own language.
 Our concierge service fee is included in the displayed price.
-For those who prefer to purchase directly, the official ticket portal is bilheteira.museusemonumentos.pt.
+For those who prefer to purchase directly, tickets are also available on the official website.

 Ready to book?